Frequently Asked Questions about Morgridge Academy

 Question: Where is Morgridge Academy located?

 We are located in Denver on the main campus of National Jewish Health, which is on the corner of Colfax Ave. and Colorado Blvd.
 The school's physical address is 1400 Jackson St., Denver, CO 80206.

 Question: Who can attend Morgridge Academy?

 Morgridge Academy enrolls students in grades K-8, who have one or more chronic illness.
-We have or have had students with all of the following medical conditions:
+Students applying for kindergarten must turn 5-years-old before Oct.
+1. We have or have had students with all of the following medical conditions:

 Question: What are the goals of Morgridge Academy?